pola-rs/polars/docs/user-guide/expressions/missing-data.md

 ## Filling missing data

-Missing data in a `Series` can be filled with the `fill_null` method.
-You have to specify how you want the `fill_null` method to fill the missing data.
+Missing data in a `Series` can be filled with the `fill_nulls` method.
+You have to specify how you want the `fill_nulls` method to fill the missing data.
 The main ways to do this are filling with:

 - a literal such as 0 or "0"
 - a strategy such as filling forwards